Dürst Britt & Mayhew

 Page Not Found

 Page Not Found is a non-profit space for artists’ publications and writing.
 Its aim is to make the luxuriant landscape of contemporary artistic publishing accessible to a wider audience.
 The space works essentially as a bookshop, stocking artists’ books, zines and out-of-print editions, and as a platform for artists’ talks and projects which focus on their publishing practice.
-The space is currently located on the entresol of Any Frame.
 This initiative is kindly supported by Stroom Den Haag.

 Collectors look at a lot of art – and they view it with keen eyes.
 They make unforced, often idiosyncratic choices.
 PARTS bases its programming on those individualistic choices and takes collectors’ discoveries, opinions and experiences as the jumping-off points for all its exhibitions.
 PARTS is a private initiative.
 Through its programming, it seeks not only to broaden the Dutch art field but also motivate collectors to share their works and their passion.